 - jpes of hogical reasoning

 Deductive Inductive Abductive

 Characteristics:

 Begins with a premise Uses a given fact or set of facts to deduce other facts Does not provide new information Follows a pattern, "if this is true, then this is also true" Begins with the general and moves to the specific broad conclusion Begins with a pattern or a trend Uses a pattern to extrapolate information consistent with the given pattern Begins with the specific and moves to generalize

 Examples:

 Premise: Whales are mammals.
-Fact: Orcas are a type of whale.
-Conclusion: Orcas are mammals. the street always has a line out the door.
+Fact: A beluga is a type of whale.
+Conclusion: A beluga is a mammal. the street always has a line out the door.
 Pattern: My grandparents all have grey hair.
 Conclusion: All elderly people have grey hair.